MOohTus/ODAMNet/docs/source/pages/Installation.rst

    python3 main.py [overlap|domino|multixrank] [ARGS]

-Before running the last method, you could need to create a network from data used :
+Before running the last method, you could need to create a network from data used:

 .. code-block:: bash

    python3 main.py networkCreation [ARGS]

-You can display help :
+You can display help:

 .. code-block:: bash